 News and Views, Volume 54 | Monticello Nuclear Generating Plant – BioShield Evaluation

-By Livia Costa-Mello, Shari Day, and Dan Denis
+By: Livia Costa-Mello, Shari Day, and Dan Denis

 Figure 1.
 Example of RPV and Bioshield showing areas of interest for evaluation.